About

 Community of Practice – Sharing and Learning Together

-We are thrilled to announce a national Community of Practice for addressing social drivers of health and chronic disease, building on what we learned from the Getting Further Faster Initiative.
-This learning community will provide resources, tools, trainings, and support to coalitions/partnerships working together to create healthy communities.
+The national Community of Practice for addressing social drivers of health and chronic disease, building on what we learned from the Getting Further Faster Initiative.
+The learning community provides resources, tools, trainings, and support to coalitions/partnerships working together to create healthy communities.
 The CoP is open to state and local health departments, community partners, non-profit organizations, and healthcare partners.